sayansarkarnitdgp/sayansarkarnitdgp.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Electronics and Computer Engineering, HKUST, Hong Kong, 2023
+* Ph.D in Electronics and Computer Engineering, Hong Kong University of Science and Technology, Hong Kong, 2023
 * B.Tech in Electrical Engineering, National Institute of Technology, Durgapur, 2016

 Research experience